-The KAP-KL agreement consists of two parts: defined-contribution pension AKAP-KL and defined-benefit pension KAP-KL.
-Employees born in 1986 or later are covered by the defined-contribution pension AKAP-KL.
-In AKAP-KL, the employer pays an amount of 4.5% of the salary towards the occupational pension.
+The KAP-KL agreement consists of two parts: the defined contribution pension AKAP-KL and defined benefit pension KAP-KL.
+Employees born in 1986 or later are covered by the defined contribution pension AKAP-KL.
+In AKAP-KL, the employer pays in an amount of 4.5% of the salary towards the occupational pension.
 If the salary exceeds 7.5 income base amounts, the amount is increasing with 30% of the salary that exceeds 7.5 income base amounts up to a maximum of 30 income base amounts.
-If you are covered by KAP-KL, the employer pays an amount of 4.5% of the salary to your occupational pension.
+Employees covered by KAP-KL get 4.5% of the salary contributed to their occupational pension.
 For a salary over 30 income base amounts, no premium is paid.
-Instead there is a defined-benefit old age pension that guarantees a pension equivalent to a certain percentage of your final salary at the age of retirement.
-You start to earn a defined-benefit old age pension from the age of 28 and it applies to the part of the salary that exceeds 7.5 income base amounts.
+Instead there is a defined benefit old age pension that guarantees a pension equivalent to a certain percentage of the final salary at the age of retirement.

 The individual can choose how to invest the pension capital and it can be placed in traditional insurance and/or unit-linked insurance.
-The eligible insurance companies for traditional insurance in KAP-KL are Alecta, AMF and KPA, and for the unit-linked insurance in KAP-KL they are AMF, Danica, Folksam, Handelsbanken, KPA, Lärarfonder, Nordea and Swedbank.
+The eligible insurance companies for traditional insurance in AKAP-KL are Alecta, AMF and KPA, and for the unit-linked insurance in AKAP-KL they are AMF, Danica, Folksam, Handelsbanken, KPA, Lärarfonder, Nordea and Swedbank.